 Jeff Brown, MD

 Dr. Jeff Brown is a team physician at Central Connecticut State University.
-He graduated from Brown University’s School of Medicine in 1999 and completed a sports medicine fellowship at the University of Connecticut in 2004.
-Dr. Brown practices sports medicine at the Sports Medicine Institute at St. Francis Hospital and Medical Center, and is the assistant director of the UCONN primary care sports medicine fellowship.
+He graduated from Brown Medical School in 1999, completed his family medicine and chief residencies at the University of Rochester, and completed a sports medicine fellowship at the University of Connecticut in 2004.
+Dr. Brown practices sports medicine at the Connecticut Sports Medicine Institute at St. Francis Hospital/Trinity Health , and is the assistant director of the UCONN primary care sports medicine fellowship.